Ben-elliot27/Ben-elliot27.github.io/index.markdown

 ---
 layout: home
-title: "Welcome to Ben Elliot’s Portfolio"
+title: "Welcome to Ben Elliot's Portfolio"
 ---

-This is the home page of Ben Elliot's portfolio, showcasing projects and blogs.
+Welcome to my portfolio!
+Here you will find my projects and blog posts.